 Pituitary- Endo (2180 S. Clinton Avenue) Wednesday PM

-Diabetes clinic (AC-3) Thursday 1-5:00 PM (residents have their own patient scheduled)
+Diabetes clinic (AC-3) Thursday 1-5:00 PM (residents and 4th year URMC medical students have their own patient scheduled)

-General Endocrine clinic (AC-3) Friday 1-5:00 PM (residents have their own patient scheduled)
+General Endocrine clinic (AC-3) Friday 1:10-5:10 PM (residents and 4th year URMC medical students have their own patient scheduled)

 Residents and Med Students are expected to attend all endocrine conferences that are not in conflict with their own continuity clinics.
 Full endocrine conferences listing.

 All Residents and Med Students are expected to complete a 360° evaluation of the scheduled triage fellow on consult service.
 Our fellow(s) are aware that they will be evaluated as a requirement of their fellowship training.
 Evaluations are completed through the MEDHUB system.